 The Internet is an extremely heterogenous environment.
 Not only do a huge variety of devices using different hardware components need to be able to communicate with each other over the Internet, but there’s also a good chance that those devices are powered by different operating systems and software.
 In order for different devices to talk to each other, they need to agree upon some standardized way of communicating.
 That way, even if networked computers are running different hardware and software, they’ll be able to communicate because they’re all following the same rules and method of communicating that were established by a formal, explicit protocol.

-We've actually already seen a protocol in action.
+We’ve actually already seen a network protocol in action.
 Remember DHCP?
-Turns out the "P" in DHCP indeed stands for "protocol," which is what we'll be focusing on now.
-In case you forget (heck, I sure did), DHCP is the process through which your computer obtains an IP address so it can communicate on a network.
-Ideally, we'd like any type of computer to connect to the network, whether that computer be a Mac, a PC, or a mobile phone.
-However, we've seen that these devices may be running different operating systems, all of which could have their own way of doing things.
-So, all of these different devices need to agree on some sort of procedures that they'll follow regardless of the software they're running.
+Turns out the “P” in DHCP indeed stands for “protocol,” which is what we’ll be focusing on now.
+In case you forget (heck, I sure did), DHCP is the process through which your computer obtains an IP address so it can communicate over a network.
+Ideally, we’d like any type of computer to connect to the network, whether that computer be a Mac, a PC, or a mobile phone.
+However, we’ve seen that these devices may be running different operating systems, all of which could have their own way of doing things.
+So, all of these different devices need to agree on some sort of procedure that they’ll follow regardless of the software they’re running.
 DHCP is simply an agreed-upon, standardized set of steps that all devices that want to connect to a network will follow.

 The client wishing to connect to the network broadcasts a DHCPBROADCAST message to the network in order to locate the network’s DHCP servers.